(Photos from 500 Years of Chicano History in Pictures. Elizabeth Martinez, editor. 1991)

 The Berets were going to have a press conference to expose wrongdoings at the state prison and the police terror inflicted through the Metro Squad.
 Before this happened the police ambushed and murdered Antonio Cordova and Rito Canales.

-On the night of January 29th, 1972, a man named Tim Chapa lured Canales and Cordova to a construction site on the west side of Albuquerque.
+On the night of January 29th, 1972, a man named Tim Chapa lured Canales and Cordova to a construction site on the West Side of Albuquerque.
 Officers from all three departments in the Metro Squad were there, and engaged in a shootout with Cordova and Canales.
 Both ended up dead.

 The official story alleges that the police were tipped off on January 19, 1972 that a burglary would happen on that construction site in order to steal dynamite.
 When officers from the Metro Squad departments attempted to arrest Canales and Cordova, they engaged in a shootout, where both of them were shot dead.
 No police were ever brought up for charges in their deaths.
-With the demonization of Chicano radicals in this time, the police narrative was accepted.
+With the demonization of Chicano radicals during this time, the police narrative was accepted.

-This author would not fault Canales and Cordova for having weapons on them and using them in self defense.
+This author would not fault Canales and Cordova for having weapons on them and using them in self-defense.
 They believed in and upheld the right to self-defense for oppressed people, even against the state that upheld settler colonialism.
 Also, others allege more nefarious motives, that they were kidnapped and brought to that site to be executed.
 The truth, having been buried, may never be truly known.

 “In 1999, Tim Chapa made an affidavit that purported to “clear [his] conscience in this matter regarding the homicides of Rito Canales and Antonio Cordova in January of 1972.”
 The affidavit stated that Chapa had been a confidential informant for the state police in the 1960s and 70s, that he was asked to infiltrate an organization called the Black Berets, that he had devised a plan in conjunction with the police to kill members of this organization, and that the plan had culminated in the shootings of Cordova and Canales.
 Chapa also stated that the police officers involved threatened to kill him if he ever exposed this plan and that he denied the existence of the conspiracy during all the subsequent court proceedings because he feared for his life.” (source: http://caselaw.findlaw.com/nm-court-of-appeals/1004022.html)